Highland Clearances: Failure of the kelp industry

 The kelp trade was badly affected by the end of the Napoleonic Wars in 1815 and had collapsed totally by 1820.
-Kelp (or seaweed) was harvested from the seashore at low tide, dried and burnt to yield an alkali extract used in the manufacture of soap and glass.
+Kelp was harvested from the seashore at low tide, dried and burnt to yield an alkali extract used in the manufacture of soap and glass.
 It was a very labour-intensive industry.
 Production had steadily grown from the 1730s to a peak level in 1810, and was mostly located in the Hebrides.
 The end of war reintroduced competition from Spanish barilla, a cheaper and richer product.
 This, combined with the reduction of duty on the foreign import, and the discovery that cheaper alkali could be extracted from common salt, destroyed the seasonal employment of an estimated 25 to 40 thousand crofters.
 There was little prospect of alternative employment; the only possibility was fishing, which was also in decline at the same time.

 The overall population of the Western Isles had grown by 80 per cent between 1755 and 1821.
 The economic collapse of an industry that was a major employer in a greatly over-populated region had an inevitable result.
 Not only did the level of poverty increase in the general population, but many landlords, failing to make prompt adjustments to their catastrophic fall in income, descended into debt and bankruptcy.